NUCS349/hw6-neural-networks/problems.tex.md

 11. (1.0 point) Train a model on DogSet.
 After every epoch, record three things: the loss of your model on the training set, the loss of your model on the validation set, and the accuracy of your model on the validation set.

-    * Report the number of epochs for your model trained, before terminating.
+    * Report the number of epochs your model trained, before terminating.

     * Make a graph that has both training and validation loss on the y-axis and epoch on the x-axis.